-Information collected by CDC under Section 304 and 306 of the Public Health Service Act (42 U.S.C.
+Information collected by CDC under Sections 304 and 306 of the Public Health Service Act (42 U.S.C.
 242b and 242k) as part of the HIV surveillance system that would permit direct or indirect identification of any individual or institution on whom a record is maintained, and any identifiable information collected during the course of an investigation on either persons supplying the information or persons described in it, is collected with a guarantee that it will be held in confidence, will be used only for the purposes stated in this Assurance, and will not otherwise be disclosed or released without the consent of the individual or institution in accordance with Section 308 (d) of the Public Health Service Act (42 U.S.C.
 242m(d)).
 This protection lasts forever, even after death.
 Information that could be used to identify any individual or institution on whom a record is maintained by CDC will be kept confidential.
-Full names, addresses, social security numbers, and telephone numbers will not be reported to this national HIV surveillance system.
-Medical, personal, and lifestyle information about the individual, and a computer-generated patient code will be collected.
+Full names, street addresses, social security numbers, and telephone numbers will not be reported to this national HIV surveillance system.
+Medical, personal, and lifestyle information about the individual, and a computer-generated patient code (e.g., soundex code) will be collected and reported to the national HIV surveillance system.

-Surveillance information reported to CDC will be used without identifiers primarily for statistical and analytic summaries and for evaluations of the surveillance program in which no individual or institution on whom a record is maintained can be identified, and secondarily, for special research investigations of the characteristics of populations suspected or confirmed to be at increased risk for infection with HIV and of the natural history and epidemiology of HIV.
-When necessary for confirming surveillance information or in the interest of public health and disease prevention, CDC may confirm information contained in case reports or may notify other medical personnel or health officials of such information; in each instance, only the minimum information necessary will be disclosed.
+Surveillance information reported to CDC will be used only for public health purposes without identifiers primarily for public health statistical, epidemiologic, and analytic summaries and for public health evaluations in which no individual or institution on whom a record is maintained can be identified, and secondarily, for special public health research or investigations of the characteristics of populations suspected or confirmed to be at increased risk for infection with HIV and of the natural history and epidemiology of HIV.
+When necessary for confirming surveillance information or in the interest of public health and disease prevention, CDC may confirm information contained in case reports or may notify other medical personnel or health officials of such information; in each instance, the number of persons with access to the information will be kept to a minimum, only the minimum information necessary for the applicable activity will be disclosed, and de-identified data will be used whenever possible.